 Any introductory survey of a field is indebted to many sources, and this is no exception (as the relatively long list of references suggests).
-I am particularly grateful to Karen Barto in the preparation of this work: she developed the suggestions for further reading and chapter activities, and she has contributed significantly to other aspects of conceptualization and development.
-I am also grateful to colleagues who provided input on earlier drafts (especially Rudy Troike, Peter Ecke, Renate Schulz, and Mary Wildner-Bassett), although they do not bear responsibility for my conclusions.
-My students at the University of Arizona have been most helpful in providing relevant examples and in indicating where clarification in my presentation was necessary.
+I am particularly grateful to Karen Barto-Sisamout in the preparation of this work: she developed the suggestions for further reading and chapter activities, and she is responsible for the development and maintenance of the accompanying Website.
+She has also contributed significantly to other aspects of conceptualization and development.
+I am also very grateful to colleagues and other readers (especially Rudy Troike) who have made suggestions, corrections, and comments, and to Nadia Moraglio for her careful and competent proofreading.
+My students and former students at the University of Arizona have been most helpful in providing relevant examples and in indicating where clarification in my presentation was necessary.
 I could not begin to make an enumeration, but I thank them all.